 The Spanish Dancer Scarf is knit from one end to the other.
 This pretty crescent scarf is sure to please.
 To start, increases are made on the right side every fourth row.
 When scarf reaches maximum width it’s knit even for a while before the decreases begin.

 Stitches are then decreased until a small number of stitches remain.
 The entire scarf is worked in garter stitch except for the leaves.
-Fingering weight yarn such as Gems Merino 450 yards.
+Fingering weight yarn, 450 yards.
 US 5 (3.75 mm) needles.
 21 sts and 19 garter ridges to 4 inches in stitch pattern.
 10.5 x 60 inches; 27 x 152 cm.
 2 stitch markers.

 yourself in lace!
 Based